jo34589/N_Naru/README.md

 - 👋 Hi, I’m N_Naru
-- 👀 I’m interested in and currently learning: Swift, iOS, Algorithms
+- 👀 Currently learning: Swift, iOS, UiKit, Data Structures, Algorithms
+- 📖 Things I think I should learn later: SwiftUI, RxSwift
 - 📫 How to reach me deadee31@gmail.com

 <!---
 jo34589/jo34589 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.